No one likes a cloudy sky. A cloud on the horizon is seen as a harbinger of doom. We feel like clouds need to have silver linings.

 - Karolina Sobecka - An interdisciplinary artist and designer whose work has focused repeatedly on clouds

-Colin McEnroe and Betsy Kaplan contributed to this show, which originally aired July 7, 2016.
+Colin McEnroe and Betsy Kaplan contributed to this show, which originally aired on July 6, 2016.